 Let me come straight to the point.
-Investors are being increasingly misled on FREE offerings that leads to a massive rip off on their wealth.
+Investors of Mutual Fund are being increasingly misled on FREE offerings that leads to a massive rip off on their wealth.
 In Hindi they say “Lene ke Dene” (ie instead of taking, you end up giving away much more!).

 Here are two myths about FREE that we need to bust right away!

 Most people in India invest in Mutual Funds through a bank or an agency and think it is free!
 They think that the bank or fund house pays them.

 Some even think they pay only once and do not incur recurring fees.
 Of course the seller doesn’t educate and some even mislead or trick, saying if at all there is a cost, it is just one time!

 We now know that nothing is free.
 The investors pay upto 40% of his invested money over time to recurring commissions deducted from his mutual fund account.

 This is via regular plans (not ‘direct’ plans) that deduct a charge on a daily basis from the NAV.
 Smart investors have moved to Direct Plans, and Jamā has helped thousands of them.

 Losing 40% is not a joke!
 There are clear numbers to prove that, on any day, any folio.
 Just try this import feature to find out: jama.co.in/i

 Now we have another version of this game being played.
 Many online platforms have emerged saying that even Direct Plans are Free!

 Now, a Direct Plan entails 0% commission.
 As per law, the advisor has to behave strictly in the customer’s interest cannot take money from the fund house.